sbnguah/MedStatsBook/_book/Normality.md

-The various test can give contradictory results and so I recommend evaluating the normality of a population, one should first plot the histogram, and Q-Q plot, and then perform one formal test, and combine these results before making the judgement that numeric data is or is not normally distributed.
+The various test can give contradictory results and so I recommend evaluating the normality of a population, one should first plot the histogram, and Q-Q plot, and then perform one formal test, and combine these results before making the the judgement that numeric data is or is not normally distributed.